tamouse/OLD-art.tamouse.org/source/_posts/2015-04-15-dry-brush-stipling.markdown

 ---

-In class today, Linda showed us a technique used by one of her teachers, [Andy Evansen][evansen], a dry brush stipling technique that we used to acheive a nice feel with trees.
+In class today, Linda showed us a technique used by one of her teachers, [Andy Evansen][evansen], a dry brush stippling technique that we used to acheive a nice feel with trees.

 {% assign gallery_path = site.s3path | append: page.gallery.path %}